robert-alfwar/markdown-cv/index.md

 __Lead Developer__, *SONIQ*, Stockholm
 - Addressed stimulating problems in a dynamic startup environment, focusing on innovative system design with NoSQL and serverless architectures.
 - Managed multiple AWS accounts and led offshore developers, providing mentorship to elevate team skills and ensure quality.
+- **Technologies and Skills**:  Mentoring, Software Design, Software Architectural Design, Serverless Computing, Scalability, Coaching, Technical Leadership, Test Automation, Continuous Delivery, Amazon Web Services (AWS), Node.js, JavaScript.

  `Aug 2017 - Present`
 __Founder__, *Alfwar Data*, Stockholm
 - **Backend Development**:
     - Operated as a NodeJS backend developer in an AWS serverless architecture, and developed a NodeJs express-based service that consumes APIs, accessible via OpenAPI/Swagger.
+Additionally, worked with Python Flask and Spring Boot for various backend development projects.
+    - **Technologies and Skills**: Node.js, Express, OpenAPI, Swagger, Python Flask, Spring Boot

 - **Cloud Technologies and DevOps**:
     - Managed AWS services such as Lambda, IoT, ElasticSearch, DynamoDB, and CloudFormation.
 Also worked with tools like Jenkins, Docker, and Cloudwatch to improve automation and tool support for agile teams.
+Engaged with Microsoft Azure for various cloud-based solutions.
+     - **Technologies and Skills**: AWS Lambda, AWS IoT, Elasticsearch, DynamoDB, CloudFormation, Jenkins, Docker, CloudWatch, DevOps, Microsoft Azure

 - **Quality Management and Testing**:
     - Served as a Developer / Quality Manager focused on testing and automation frameworks on an IoT platform hosted on AWS.
+     - **Technologies and Skills**: Testing Frameworks, Automation, AWS, Quality Management

 - **Educational Contributions**:
     - Served as an educator in programming, automation, CI & CD, and cloud technologies at Nackademin and Yrkeshögskolan, focusing on imparting essential skills and knowledge to students.
+    - **Technologies and Skills**: CI/CD, Cloud Technologies, Programming, Visualization, Automation, Teaching, Pedagogy

 `Aug 2015 - Sep 2017`
 __Infrastructure Dev Team / SDET__, *LeoVegas*, Stockholm